Coaching and training

 -

-Authors wishing to submit to agents/trade publishers
+Those intending to self-publish or those wishing to submit to agents/trade publishers

 Her knowledge of the publishing industry, her ability to whittle away until my novel had a punchy opening, her brilliant solution to signalling the time shifts in my book and her forensic approach to the smallest detail were all amazing.